-The purpose of this Request for Proposals ("RFP") is to solicit proposals for the disposition and redevelopment of vacant land presently owned by the Boston Redevelopment Authority, d/b/a the Boston Planning & Development Agency ("the BPDA"), the City of Boston (the "COB"), and the Massachusetts Department of Transportation ("MassDOT"), consisting of approximately 78,520 square feet of contiguous, vacant land parcels in the South End Urban Renewal Area, Mass.
+The purpose of this Request for Proposals ("RFP") is to solicit proposals for the disposition and redevelopment of vacant land presently owned by the Boston Redevelopment Authority, d/b/a the Boston Planning & Development Agency (the "BPDA"), the City of Boston, and the Massachusetts Department of Transportation ("MassDOT"), consisting of approximately 72,905 square feet of contiguous, vacant land parcels in the South End Urban Renewal Area, Mass.
 Project No. R-56, Parcels X-30A, X-30A-1, X-30B, X-30C, X-30D and X-35; and in the Campus High School Urban Renewal Area, Mass.
-Project No. R-129, Parcels X-35 and X-35-1; with addresses of 1130 Tremont Street, 175-177 Ruggles Street, 0 Tremont Street, four adjacent parcels each known as 0 Melnea Cass Boulevard and 0 St. Francis de Sales Court in the Roxbury neighborhood of Boston, often referred to as the "Crescent Parcel" (the "Property Site").
-The Property Site is located at the corner of Melnea Cass Boulevard and Tremont Street.
+Project No. R-129, Parcels X-35 and X-35-1; with addresses of 1130 Tremont Street, 175-177 Ruggles Street, 0 Tremont Street, four adjacent parcels each known as 0 Melnea Cass Boulevard and 0 St. Francis de Sales Court in the Roxbury neighborhood of Boston, often referred to as the "Crescent Parcel."
+The Crescent Parcel is located at the corner of Melnea Cass Boulevard and Tremont Street.

-The BPDA will consider conveying the Property Site in order to allow the development of commercial uses or mixed use consisting of residential housing with ground floor retail and/or commercial use(s).
+The BPDA will consider conveying the Crescent Parcel in order to allow the development of housing, institutional/commercial office, education, retail, open space, community or cultural uses.
 Proposals will be subject to review and approval by the BPDA and DND, including applicable planning and zoning controls and the development objectives and guidelines described herein.